Many people make the following argument in favor of free will:

 Again, the concept at play here is the distinction between experience and reality.
 Real magic in this case is the sense of delight in seeing something appear or disappear when it should not have.
 It’s an experience, and it’s quite separate from the supernatural.

 Importantly, two people can view a magic show and see two different things.
 If the person is superstitious and uneducated, like someone from the Middle Ages, they are likely to head straight to church after seeing the show and then call for the performer to be burned at the stake.
-But if the audience member is a fellow magician from 2015, he will smile knowing it’s not real.
+Why?
+Because they just witnessed the supernatural.
+But if the audience member is a fellow magician from 2015, he will smile knowing the whole time that it was a trick.

 Daniel Dennett has a great quote about consciousness, magic, and reality that fits well here, which he talked about in his “Illusion of Consciousness” TED Talk from 2003: